HSatyajit95/warehouse-fleet-management-system/README.md

 A multi-robot warehouse simulation built on **ROS 2 Humble** and **Gazebo Harmonic**.
 Each robot runs an autonomous pick-and-drop task cycle using a Finite State Machine (FSM) and a BehaviorTree.CPP-based agent on top of Nav2.
-A fleet-level controller (in progress) will coordinate task allocation across the fleet via gRPC, RabbitMQ, and MongoDB.
+A fleet-level controller coordinates task allocation across the fleet via gRPC, RabbitMQ, and MongoDB.

 ## Project Status